PioniaPHP-project/pionia-docs/content/docs/documentation/5_services.md

     }
 ```

 The `key` of this method is the name you shall use in your proceeding requests to access this service.
-Therefore it must be unique!
+Therefore, it must be unique!

+{{<callout note>}}
+A single service can be registered in multiple switches.
+This is useful when you want to use the same service in different api versions.
+{{</callout>}}
 ## Targeting a service in the request

 In the request, you can target a service by determining the `SERVICE` key with your service name as the `key` defined in the `registerServices` method.